Iran hails Non-Aligned summit as diplomatic coup against West

 There is little doubt that Iran wants to reconstruct NAM into a more muscular political tool.
 Iranian media have been full of announcements from officials saying Tehran would breathe new life into it to challenge “Western domination”.

-Iran’s tenure of the movement has been described locally as “a show of power against global arrogance” and a “strong dam against the U.S.”.
+Iran’s tenure as chairman of the movement has been described locally as “a show of power against global arrogance” and a “strong dam against the U.S.”.

 Authorities have announced a week’s holiday to minimize Tehran’s choking traffic and have spruced up areas where events will be held.